rubra-ai/rubra/docs/docs/README.md

 ## Run Rubra Models Locally

-We extend the following inferencing tools to run Rubra models in an OpenAI-compatible tool calling format for local use:
+We extend the following inferencing tools to run Rubra models in an OpenAI-compatible tool-calling format for local use:

 - [llama.cpp](https://github.com/ggerganov/llama.cpp)
 - [vllm](https://github.com/vllm-project/vllm)

 ## Contributing

 Contributions to Rubra are welcome!
-We'd love to improve tool calling capability in the models based on your feedback.
+We'd love to improve tool-calling capability in the models based on your feedback.
 Please submit issues to the GitHub repository.

 ## License

 Rubra code is licensed under the Apache 2.0 License.
-Rubra enhanced models are published under the same license as the base model.
+Rubra enhanced models are published under the same license as the parent model.

 ---

-For more details and documentation, visit the [Rubra GitHub page](https://github.com/your-repo/rubra).
+For more details and documentation, visit the [Rubra GitHub page](https://github.com/rubra-ai/rubra).